Carvu94/CI-PP1-gaming-den/README.md

 ## **Code**

-For inspiration and help with figuring out the code I used following resources
+For inspiration and help with figuring out the code I used following resources:

 [w3schools](https://www.w3schools.com/)